top of page

 W side of M-40, & N of 126th Ave

+*Picture.
 Allegan book p.
 212. Photo of school p.
-22. In 1962 there were 26 students enrolled.
-Pic
+22. In 1962, 26 students were enrolled

 Allegan